-ScreenSkills, the industry-led skills body, Netflix and WarnerMedia today welcomed a diverse cohort of 20 apprentices on to a pilot programme for apprenticeships in the UK’s booming screen industries.
+ScreenSkills, Netflix and WarnerMedia today welcomed a diverse cohort of 20 apprentices on to a pilot programme for apprenticeships in the UK’s booming screen industries.

 The ScreenSkills apprenticeship pilot will see 10 apprentices train as broadcast production assistants and a further 10 as assistant production accountants across the wide-ranging slates of Netflix and WarnerMedia.